 "Neat!
-I'll have to-" Mhyr'as stops short as the sound of scratching fills her mind.
+I'll have to-" Mhyr'as stops short as the familiar sound of a scratching quill fills her mind.
 She glances down to a worn leather tome that's sitting on the table in its own pile yet still as tall as a stack of four books.
 Korin raises an eyebrow and adjusts their position, leaning on the other elbow.